Model#

 SmartSim users have the capability to load ML models and TorchScripts into an Orchestrator

-script for use within a Model
+within the Experiment script for use within a Model.
+Functions accessible through

-object support loading ML models (TensorFlow, TensorFlow-lite, PyTorch, and ONNX) and
+a Model object support loading ML models (TensorFlow, TensorFlow-lite, PyTorch, and ONNX) and

-TorchScripts into standalone or colocated Orchestrator(s)
+TorchScripts into standalone or colocated Orchestrator(s) before application runtime.

-Users can follow two processes to load an ML model to the Orchestrator
+Users can follow two processes to load an ML model to the Orchestrator:

 Warning